 Humanities Commons Privacy Statement

-This privacy statement describes how the Modern Language Association and the collective of participating societies that sponsor Humanities Commons handle your personal information.
-In this update, we documented with some more detail how we handle account creation and log-in, the information we collect, our records retention practices, and your rights related to your personal data.
+This privacy statement describes how Michigan State University handles your personal information when you use Humanities Commons.
+In this document, we provide detail on how we handle account creation and log-in information, the information we collect, our records retention practices, and your rights related to your personal data.

 We may modify this Privacy Statement, along with the rest of the Agreement, in our sole discretion.
 We will take reasonable steps to notify you of any changes to this Privacy Statement in a manner commensurate with the nature of the changes; however, we urge you to review this Privacy Statement periodically.

 Our servers are located in the United States.
-While we strive to be fully compliant with international privacy laws like the European Union’s GDPR, if you are located outside the United States, be aware that the information you provide us will be transferred to the United States and that the law applicable to the protection of User Information in the United States may be different from the laws of your jurisdiction.
-By using the Network or providing us with information through it, you consent to this transfer and to the collection, storage, processing, and use of your information in the United States as described in this Privacy Statement and the Terms of Service.
+We strive to be fully compliant with international privacy laws.
+If you are located outside the United States, be aware that the information you provide us will be transferred to the United States and that the law applicable to the protection of personal and other information in the United States may be different from the laws of your jurisdiction.

 a.
 Account Creation and Authentication

 i.
 Google.
 When you use Google to create and authenticate your account, the log-in process takes place on Google’s servers.
-Humanities Commons receives the following information:
+MSU receives the following information:

 - Your unique Google identifier, a string of digits that identifies your account